 History: He came to us from the central valley.

 Dog/Cat Skills: Happy participates in playgroup daily.
 He often explores the yard and engages in chase play.
-He has shown a discomfort with more rowdy, physical, or forward behavior.
+He has shown a discomfort with more tense, forward behavior, especially from male dogs, and may correct or target them.
+He has shown to do best with relaxed, social females and does like to engage in some calm wrestle play.
 He can also become overly excited with vocal play.
-Happy best with social, calm, tolerant dogs who can greet and play politely.
+Happy is best with social, calm, tolerant dogs who can greet and play politely.
 Happy has shown hyper focus and willingness to chase cats.

 Leash Skills: Happy pulls while walking on a leash and would benefit from the use of a front clipping harness.
-He has shown some barrier and leash frustration with dogs displaying tense behavior.
+He has shown some barrier and leash frustration with dogs displaying tense behavior, and does not always meet dogs comfortably on leash.
 We are working on this by redirecting him with treats or toys.